-entered into by and between the City of North Bend, a municipal corporation of the state of Washington (the "City") and Sallal Water Association, a Washington non-profit corporation ("Sallal"), as of the date of last execution below.
+entered into by and between the City of North Bend, a municipal corporation of the state of Washington (the "City") and Sallal Water Association, a member owned Washington non-profit corporation ("Sallal"), as of the date of last execution below.

 RECITALS

 The City supplies potable water to customers within its water service area through a public water system.
 In 1999, the North Bend City Council enacted a moratorium on new connections to the water system when it was discovered that the City was exceeding its annual water right for its only source of water, the Mt.
 Si Springs.
+Shortly thereafter the City began a search for new water rights.

 In 2007, the City began planning construction of a new production well ("Centennial Well") on the City's public works property located at 1155 E. North Bend Way, North Bend WA ("Public Works Parcel") in order to exit the moratorium and have source capacity to provide potable water for the anticipated growth demands of its service area.

-Because the Centennial Well lies within the Snoqualmie River Basin which does not continuously meet minimum instream flows set forth in WAC 173- 507 the Washington State Department of Ecology ("Ecology") required the City to prepare a mitigation plan to obtain ground water rights for its operation.
-Ecology eventually issued water right permit No. Gl-26617(A) ("Permit") containing a mitigation plan.
+The Centennial Well lies within the Snoqualmie River Basin which does not continuously meet minimum instream flows set forth in WAC 173- 507.
+Thus, the Washington State Department of Ecology ("Ecology") required the City to prepare a mitigation plan to obtain ground water rights for its operation.
+On April 10, 2008, Ecology issued water right permit No. Gl-26617(A) ("Permit") for the Centennial Well containing a mitigation plan.
 The Centennial Well has been constructed and is operating

 In order to provide mitigation required by the Permit, the City must contract for and develop supplies of mitigation water ("Mitigation Water") for delivery to the Snoqualmie River in amounts required to offset the net stream depletion resulting from withdrawals of water under the Permit when flows are below minimum instream flow levels for control points on the Snoqualmie River.
 The primary initial source of Mitigation Water for the City is Seattle Public Utilities' Hobo Springs source ("Hobo Springs Source") located in the upper Cedar River Watershed.
 The Hobo Springs Source may not be adequate, by itself, to meet the total mitigation requirement of the Permit at all times of the year, particularly in drought years.
-In the Permit, Ecology identified up to 35% of Sallal's water right, 243.6 acre feet per year (AFY) be available as a secondary mitigation source from certain Sallal wells ("Wells 1 and 2") when the mitigation capacity of the Hobo Springs Source is unavailable.
+In the Permit, Ecology identified that up to 35% of Sallal's water right, 243.6 acre feet per year (AFY), is available as a secondary mitigation source from certain Sallal wells ("Wells 1 and 2") when the mitigation capacity of the Hobo Springs Source is unavailable.

 Sallal supplies potable water to customers within its water service area and the City supplies potable water to customers within its water service area.
-The parties' water service areas are adjacent to each other are described in their respective water system comprehensive plan as now existing or later amended.
+The parties' water service areas are adjacent to each other and are described in their respective water system comprehensive plans as now existing or later amended.
 Each party has the exclusive right to provide water service in its respective water service area.